konflux-ci/architecture/ADR/adr-0006-names-labels.md

 For more details on Fluentd vs. Fluent Bit logs, see [Set up Fluent Bit as a DaemonSet to send logs to CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-logs-FluentBit.html).

-It is best to avoid using the same key as the log collectors in our application logs, to avoid confusion.
+It is best to avoid using the same key as the log collectors in our controller logs, to avoid confusion.

 ### 1. When did it happen?